pulumi/docs/pulumi-hugo/themes/default/content/what-is/run-aws-cloudwatch-get-metric-data-with-dynamic-credentials.md

 ### Step 5: Create sample metric data

-You will need to add metric data if you do not already have it.
-With your environment set up, validate your configuration
+You can skip this step if you already have metric data in your AWS account.
+Otherwise, you will need to add metric data to validate your configuration.

 - Check your local environment does not have any AWS credentials configured by running the `aws configure list` command as shown below: